tdwg/website/content/pages/about/process/index.md

 The approval of an Interest Group charter is announced to the TDWG members.
 This action formalises the establishment of the Interest group, and authorises the establishment of the group's collaboration facilities.

-A TDWG member can become an interest group member by joining the group'scommunication system and meeting any other requirements prescribed in the group's charter.
+A TDWG member can become an interest group member by joining the group's communication system and meeting any other requirements prescribed in the group's charter.

 #### Maintaining an Interest Group